Customer-Transformation/LearningDays/codebase.md

 This is a binary file of the type: Image

-# static\hanger.png

-This is a binary file of the type: Image

-# static\leftArrow.png
+# static\hanger.svg

-This is a binary file of the type: Image
+This is a file of the type: SVG Image

 # static\lial.png